-Teaching kids about recycling is important because through this they learn to care for the environment and how to build a sustainable future.
+Teaching children about recycling is important because through this they learn to care for the environment and how to build a sustainable future.
 Recycling projects for kids also teach them about responsibility, reducing waste, and creative problem solving.

 While recycling household waste, such as plastics and cardboard, is a significant part of recycling, recycling for kids can also include repurposing and up-cycling items, and finding creative ways to reduce waste.
-There are truly endless ways to get kids excited about recycling, for kids are creative and resourceful and will soon be coming up with their own ideas.
+There are truly endless ways to get children excited about recycling, for kids are creative and resourceful and will soon be coming up with their own ideas.
 But to get you started, we’ve selected some fun recycling activities for kids that are easy and achievable for all ages.

 Bottle and can collection